 |GH||2 - 15|

-Origins of the Harlequin Rasbora
+Natural Habitat of the Harlequin Rasbora

 The Harlequin rasbora is native to Malaysia, Singapore Sumatra and southern Thailand.
 It lives in streams, rivers, and swamp forests, and other watercourses with soft, slow-moving, calm, low acidic and neutral water, low mineral content, and high concentrations of dissolved humic acids.